 If teens are not navigating this period well, parents will see increased anxiety, depression, school avoidance, withdrawal at home, a drop in grades, substance use, or emotional outbursts at home.

 If you have tried different approaches and still have a stressful relationship with your teen, consider making an appointment.
-Dr. Azevedo can determine if the situation might benefit from parent coaching, family therapy, or individual work with your teen.
+We can determine if the situation might benefit from parent coaching, family therapy, or individual work with your teen.
 A conversation is often the best way to discern what path to take.

 Contact us today to schedule an appointment.